 Southwest Airlines is one of the most popular domestic airlines in the United States.
-They also have several co-branded credit cards with Chase because of such popularity.
+They also offer several co-branded credit cards with Chase because of such popularity.
 Southwest and Chase released the Rapid Rewards Performance Business Card in June 2019 to much acclaim.

 Wanna Get Away fares are the least expensive of the bunch while Business Select tickets are the most expensive.
-However, the cost of your award ticket is tied to the cash price of the flight.
+However, the cost of an award ticket is tied to the cash price of the flight.
 That means there is no need to worry about getting the highest possible redemption value.

 Free Checked Bags